 My Journey with the ZSA Voyager and Colemak DH

-For over two decades, I was content as a 100+ wpm user of QWERTY but recently finally made the switch to a low profile split ortholinear keyboard with more ergonomic switches.
-Since I was considering trying a different layout I went with blank keycaps to avoid having to swap letters, in hindsight this doesn't seem as much work compared to memorizing where each key is but it comes with other advantages.
+For over two decades, I was content as a 100+ WPM user of QWERTY but recently finally made the switch to a low-profile split ortholinear keyboard with more ergonomic switches.
+Since I was considering trying a different layout I went with blank keycaps to avoid having to swap letters.
+In hindsight, this doesn't seem like as much work as memorizing key positions, but it comes with other advantages.

-I didn't have any upcoming deadlines so I sacrificed another adjusting period to hopefully prevent RSI and improve keyboard use comfort.
+I didn't have any upcoming deadlines, so I committed to an adjustment period with the goal of RSI (repetitive strain injury) prevention down the road and improving keyboard use comfort.

 Entering The Ergo Keyboard Market

-After running into frustration with high profile mechanical Keychron I wanted a programmable low profile keyboard, at least Alice (Arisu) layout, but split preferred so I could finally have pizza in between the halves.
-Unfortunately the ergo keyboard market is not where it deserves to be, it seems to be in it's infancy although it has gotten a lot better.
+After running into frustration with a high-profile mechanical keyboard I was using, I wanted a programmable, low-profile keyboard, at least an Alice (Arisu) layout, but split layout was preferred, so I could finally eat pizza at my desk with the halves separated.
+Unfortunately, the ergo keyboard market is not where it should be; it seems to be in its infancy although it has improved significantly.

-The keyboards I considered (not affiliated with any):
+The keyboards I considered (I'm not affiliated with any):

-Although building your own keyboard seems like a wonderful hobby it's not even that easy to order all parts from one shop and in the end it would be the most expensive (but also most rewarding).
-It would also come with more of a prototype feel and possibly be less durable.
-In the end I went with the 52-key Voyager and Kalih Choc Red Pro switches as these should be the most ergonomic and quiet.
+Although soldering and building your own keyboard seems like a wonderful activity it's not even that easy to order all parts from one shop and in the end it would likely be the most expensive although I did miss out on a rewarding DIY project, and it would also come with more of a prototype feel and possibly be less durable.
+In the end I went with the 52-key Voyager and Kailh Choc Red Pro switches as these should be the most ergonomic and quiet.

 Software vs Hardware Keyboard Programming

-Before starting with Oryx (ZSA layer built on top of QMK) I used Karabiner with Goku which I still didn't get rid of fully due to application layer capabilities (e.g. one key to toggle VSCode and Browser depending on what is focused) but I trimmed down the config for Voyager significantly and kept it in case I go back to traditional / Mac keyboard in the future.
+Before starting with Oryx (ZSA layer built on top of QMK) I used Karabiner with Goku, which I still haven't fully gotten rid of due to application layer capabilities (e.g., one key to toggle VS Code and the Browser depending on what is focused) but I significantly trimmed down the config for Voyager and kept it in case I go back to traditional/Mac keyboard in the future.

-So far I didn't need to dive into QMK as Oryx does most of the stuff I need (and is pretty straightforward to use) though it will lack some QMK capabilities.
+As of 2026, there isn't a strong need to dive into QMK as Oryx does most of the stuff you would need (and is pretty straightforward to use) though it lacks some QMK capabilities, such as a repeat key, which I wish were there (as of January 2026).

 The Oryx layout I use got inspired by Miryoku which I appreciate as some sort of standardization to the limitless customization, but Voyager is not the best keyboard for it as it would need a third thumb key.
-Given that you get more pinky keys I don't think its a big issue, I found I almost don't use Tab or Option key so I have made adjustments that work better for me.
+Given that it provides more pinky keys, I don't think it's a big issue and it prevents some thumb pain issues that several users have reported with keyboards that have 3+ thumb keys.

 Blind Keycaps and Ortholinear QWERTY

-Getting used to ortholinear QWERTY was probably the most painful, but didn't take long (around 2-3 days), however I didn't like it much with QWERTY due to it moving "n" key further away from "j", so after around one week of use I started transitioning into Colemak-DH with Tarmak for Colemak-DH.
+Getting used to ortholinear QWERTY was probably the most painful part, but it didn't take long (around 2-3 days), however, I didn't like it much with QWERTY due to it moving "n" key further away from "j", so after around one week of use, I started transitioning to Colemak-DH with Tarmak for Colemak-DH.

-After using Tarmak 1 for a few days I just jumped into full Colemak as I didn't like getting used to temporary "j" positions and having to change my VSCode and VIM config to each transition step, although it's a great option it you cannot afford to lose typing speed for at least a week.
-After the switch I was at 15 wpm on day 0.
+After using Tarmak 1 for a few days, I just jumped into full Colemak as I didn't like getting used to temporary "j" positions and having to change my VS Code and Vim config to each transition step, although it's a great option if you cannot afford to lose typing speed for at least a week.
+After the switch I was at 15 WPM on day 0.

 The blind keycaps helped fix my QWERTY laziness and forced me to learn Colemak properly.
 Despite two decades of touch typing I would still occasionally rely on my eyes just because I could, now I couldn't anymore.
-There is now no encouragement to look at my keyboard which is nice, I imagine remapping my laptop keyboard to Colemak-DH with Goku could work too.
+There's now no encouragement to look at my keyboard, which is nice, I imagine remapping my laptop keyboard to Colemak-DH with Goku could work too.

 QWERTY to Colemak Transition - Typing Speed and Comfort

-Before Colemak I was averaging around 100 wpm on QWERTY, one week into Colemak I averaged around 40 wpm, 60 wpm two weeks after the transition.
+Before Colemak I was averaging around 100 WPM on QWERTY, one week into Colemak, I averaged around 40 WPM, 60 WPM two weeks after the transition.
 I practiced on Keybr and Monkeytype.
-During the first week there was some learning pain such as whenever I would type fast my QWERTY muscle memory kicked in or sometimes my brain would just give up entirely and forget how to type, but nothing too frustrating.
+During the first week, there was some learning pain: whenever I typed fast, my QWERTY muscle memory kicked in or sometimes my brain would just give up entirely and forget how to type.

 Beyond Colemak DH